 The City of Fresno General Plan and the MEIR were adopted in 2014.
 The General Plan provides a clear mandate for action on GHG emissions with GHG policies and an implementation measure for the City to prepare a Climate Action Plan as part of the General Plan and MEIR.
 The City developed the GHG Plan, which was concurrently approved with the General Plan and included as an appendix to the MEIR.
 The intent of the GHG Plan was to achieve compliance with State mandates by focusing on feasible actions the City can take to minimize the adverse impacts of growth and development on climate change and air quality.
 Since the General Plan was adopted and the MEIR was certified in 2014, some new local, State, and/or federal regulations have been enacted.
 In order to bring the General Plan into technical conformance with current local and State law, the City is also updating and converting the existing General Plan MEIR to a Program EIR (PEIR) with the goal of extending the life of the Fresno General Plan and the accompanying environmental document by up to 10 years.
 This update is intended to streamline implementation of the General Plan's programs and policies by supporting them with updated environmental analysis, a current regulatory framework, and mitigation measures, pursuant to CEQA.
 As part of the General Plan MEIR Update, the City's existing GHG Plan is also being updated to comply with current State regulations including SB 32, which has a Statewide goal of reducing emissions 40 percent below 1990 levels by 2030.
-This GHG Plan Update also reflects the changes in local policies such as adoption of VMT threshold of significance for SB 743 implementation (described further in section 2.4.2 and 2.4.3) to ensure these changes are accounted for and included in the City's GHG reduction measures and strategy.
+This GHG Plan Update also reflects the changes in local policies to ensure these changes are accounted for and included in the City's GHG reduction measures and strategy.